WorldPlay: Towards Long-Term Geometric Consistency for Real-Time Interactive World Modeling

 {\textbf{WorldPlay is a real-time, interactive world model that achieves long-term geometric consistency.} It responds to user navigation commands in a streaming fashion, while maintaining scenes remain coherent when revisiting \textit{(shown in red boxes)}.
 Our model shows remarkable generalization across diverse scenes, including \textbf{(a)} real world, \textbf{(b)} stylized world, and \textbf{(c)} third-person agent control.
-Furthermore, it supports \textbf{(d)} 3D scene generation via reconstruction and \textbf{(e)} dynamic world events triggered by text-based manipulation.} }]
+Furthermore, it supports \textbf{(d)} 3D scene generation via reconstruction and \textbf{(e)} dynamic world events triggered by text-based manipulation.} \icmlaffiliation{hkust}{Hong Kong University of Science and Technology} \icmlaffiliation{beihang}{Beihang University} \icmlaffiliation{tencent}{Tencent Hunyuan}